WheteThunger/SpawnModularCar/README.md

 The spawn position is relative to the player so that they are on the driver side within mount distance of the middle modules.

 ### Other commands
 - `/mycar fix` -- Fix your car.
-This repairs it, restores its fuel, and replaces all engine parts.
+This repairs it, restores its fuel and repairs engine parts.
+If you were granted any of the `spawnmodularcar.engineparts.*` permissions, engine parts will be replaced instead.
 - `/mycar fetch` -- Teleport your car to you.
 Uprights if it was flipped.
 Not allowed when the car is on a lift because that can cause issues, unless at least one seat is occupied and the plugin is configured with `CanFetchWhileOccupied: true`.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
 While ON, spawning your car or loading a preset will automatically create a lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.